systemdesignzallow/gosackService/README.md

 ## Development

-This project adheres to the AirBnB style guide.
+This project adheres to the [AirBnb Style Guide](https://github.com/airbnb/javascript).

 ## Usage